johanna-qq/online-corpus-editor/README.md

 Some of the dependencies are bundled; note that these will take precedence over versions installed elsewhere on the system for the server script.

-Put your corpus database and other data files in the `data` folder -- See the configuration sections of `main.py` and `oce/config.py` for more information.
+You will need to provide your own corpus database and other data files; put them in the `data` folder.
+See the configuration sections of `main.py` and `oce/config.py` for more information.

 From the server directory, run `start-server` (`start-server.bat` for Windows).